shreyassanthu77/allison-nvim/README.md

     - `q` to close the diagnostics window (if cursor is in the diagnostics window)
     - `<Leader> + dd` to toggle the diagnostics window (if not in diagnostics window already)
     - `Shift + K` on a line to see the full error message
 - `<Leader> + f` to format the current file (more info at the botto)

+## Formatting
+For formatting `conform.nvim` is used
+It uses a formatter cinfigured in the `lua/lsp/format.lua` file or the one provided by the LSP server if it's available.
+To install a formatter run `:Mason` and select the formatter you want to install. and then tell `conform.nvim` to use that formatter by adding it to the `lua/lsp/format.lua` file.
+- `<Leader> + f` to format the current file (more info at the botto)

 ## Harpoon